GabrielPongelupe/hamiltonian-path-finder-algorithm/README.md

 However, this approach doesn't align with the structure of the Hamiltonian Path algorithm.
 Instead of dividing the problem into smaller, manageable pieces, the algorithm explores multiple potential solutions through a backtracking process.
 This means the problem doesn't follow a clean recursive division of the input, which makes it incompatible with the type of recurrence required for applying the Master Theorem.

 ### Why the Master Theorem Doesn't Fit Here
-The Hamiltonian Path algorithm works by exploring potential paths through a backtracking process, which is not based on a systematic problem subdivision.
-Unlike algorithms that divide the problem into smaller subproblems (as required for the Master Theorem), this algorithm attempts different path combinations and backtracks whenever a path doesn't work.
-The search space grows exponentially because the algorithm checks many possible configurations.
-Therefore, the problem cannot be expressed in the standard recurrence form of T(n) = aT(n/b) + f(n), which is a requirement for applying the Master Theorem.
+The Master Theorem doesn't apply to the Hamiltonian Path algorithm because it doesn't divide the problem into smaller subproblems in a systematic way.
+Instead, the algorithm explores different path combinations and backtracks when necessary.
+The search space grows exponentially, and it doesn't fit the required format for using the Master Theorem, which relies on dividing the problem recursively.
+Therefore, the Master Theorem isn't useful for analyzing this algorithm.

-As a result, the Master Theorem is not applicable here, as the algorithm does not divide the problem into smaller subproblems in a structured manner.
-The algorithm’s complexity arises from the exploration of possible paths, not from recursively solving smaller parts of the problem.
-Thus, the Master Theorem would not provide meaningful insights into the analysis of this algorithm.